Copyright: EPI Inc. Contact: tech@epi-eng.com

 Oil Pump and Drive

-The dry sump pan was developed for optimal separation and channeling.(Our later engines use a very sophisticated wet sump system which reduces the windage loss to the same level as the dry-sump, but cuts about 30 pounds off the installed weight and reduces the cost.)
+The dry sump pan was developed for optimal separation and channeling, and was manufafctured by STEFS.
+Our later engines use a very sophisticated wet sump system which reduces the windage loss to the same level as the dry-sump, but cuts about 30 pounds off the installed engine weight and reduces the cost.

 Dry Sump Pan

 Well-developed cylinder heads are an essential part of any high-performance engine.
-Due to the limited availability of custom castings at the time, our Phase 1 cylinder heads were based on an existing casting.
+Due to the limited availability of custom castings at the time, our Phase 1 dual-plug cylinder heads were based on an existing casting from AllPro.

 That casting used the sub-optimal standard SBC layout, in which each combustion chamber is a mirror-image of its neighbor.
 That puts the two center-cylinder exhaust ports adjacent to each other, which can cause excessive temperatures and premature material softening in the bridge between those center cylinders.
 The side-by-side intake ports make the implementation of optimal intake manifolding a challenge.
 Each combustion chamber has two spark plugs, although neither plug is located in an optimal position.